CircleEducation/circle-education-local/hire/jayson-cornish.md

 jobtitle: Software Engineer

 location: Austin, TX
-blurb: "I love the process of building out a powerful front-end, with a focus on the user's experience."
+blurb: "I love the process of building out a powerful front-end, with a focus onn the user's experience."

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills: